How cool is DNSSEC ?

 We’ll stop there as DNSSEC records and protocol is not easy to grasp, feel free to read in depth documentation and articles.
 Let’s focus on the issues with DNSSEC now, some of the issues also apply to DoH, Open CT and the overall DNS protocol.

 Browsers don’t have a clue

 DNSSEC stops at the DNS resolver level, it is an integrity verification protocol internal to the DNS network and services.
-Web browsers still plug to a single DNS resolver and rely blindly on a single source of truth, users they rarely configure DoH and have no protection against cache poisonning.
+Web browsers still plug to a single DNS resolver and rely blindly on a single source of truth, users rarely configure DoH and have no protection against cache poisonning.
 As an example Curve Finance (curve.fi) which was probably protected by DNSSEC in 2022, was DNS-hacked through cache poisonning, in total users lost 500k USD.
 The DNSSEC chain of trust was well established… too bad it does not reach the users.

 DNS tree remains centralized and fragile

 DNSSEC only strengthens the links between the nodes of the DNS tree, which is good under DNS trust structure context.
 It does not at all remove or lower the impact of arbitrary actions, censorship from ICANN, TLD registries or web hosting companies which host the 2nd level domain zones.
 In addition to arbitrary decisions, a hack to a single one of these services will also grand total control to the hackers, it happened in 2017, an entire bank’s online operations was hijacked through DNS registrar.